Patients and visitors

 We are proud to offer access to TV, magazines, games and more to all patients, visitors and staff, provided by King’s College Hospital Charity in partnership with WiFi SPARK.

-Our entertainment platform is available at King’s College Hospital, Princess Royal University Hospital and Orpington Hospital.
+Our entertainment portal is available at King’s College Hospital, Princess Royal University Hospital and Orpington Hospital.

 After logging on to our guest Wi-Fi from any internet enabled device you will have access to*: